Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Evaluation

 \subsubsection{Unseen Pattern Evaluation}

-Our dataset includes adversarial contracts across nine categories.
-In each experiment, one category \(type_i\) is used as the test set.
-To ensure fairness, contracts labeled with both \(type_i\) and another category are excluded.
+In this experiment, we use the subset of 200 adversarial contracts with normalized type labels in $\mathcal{D}_{GT}$, which covers nine types of adversarial contract.
+In each experiment, one type \(type_i\) is used as the test set.
+To ensure fairness, any contracts that are labeled with multiple types including \(type_i\) are excluded from the test set.
 If \(type_i\) has over 10 contracts, 10 are randomly selected for testing; otherwise, all are used.
-The training set is drawn from the remaining categories, capped at 100 contracts if available.
+The training set is drawn from the remaining types, capped at 100 contracts if available.
 This maintains a roughly 100:10 training-to-testing ratio.
-We report per-category results along with micro- and macro-averaged metrics.
+We report per-type results along with micro- and macro-averaged metrics to provide a comprehensive evaluation.

 \tablename~\ref{tab:new_type} summarizes the results of baseline methods and \name under the new attack type evaluation.
-Lookahead's FNR rises sharply to 0.6610 (micro) and 0.7043 (macro), reducing BAC from 0.7446 to 0.6692 and 0.6476, respectively.
-Skyeye shows a similar drop, with BAC decreasing from 0.8814 to 0.7447 (micro) and 0.7529 (macro), and FNR rising to over 0.49.
+Lookahead's FNR rises sharply to 0.6610 (micro) and 0.7043 (macro), reducing BAC from 0.8235 to 0.6692 and 0.6476, respectively.
+Skyeye shows a similar drop, with BAC decreasing from 0.9049 to 0.7447 (micro) and 0.7529 (macro), and FNR rising to over 0.49.
 In contrast, \name achieves the best BAC of 0.9233, with a low FNR of 0.1050, indicating strong generalization to unseen attack types.
 For example, when testing on Type 5 (reentrancy), Lookahead detects only 1 of 10 cases, and Skyeye detects 3, while \name performs significantly better.